francescolonardo/eCPPTv3-Preparation/02_client_side_attacks.md

 - Introduction to Client-Side Attacks
 - Client-Side Information Gathering and Fingerprinting
+- Social Engineering
 	- Introduction to Social Engineering Techniques
 	- Introduction to Pretexting Techniques
 	- Phishing (with GoPhish)
+- Development and Weaponization
-- VBA Macro Development
+	- VBA Macro Development (Manual)
+	- Weaponizing VBA Macros (with Metasploit)
+	- VBA PowerShell Dropper
+	- VBA Reverse Shell Macro (with Powercat)
+	- Using ActiveX Controls for Macro Execution
+	- Pretexting Phishing Documents (with office-phish-templates)
-- Generating Malicious MS Word Documents (Manual and with MacroPack)
+	- Automating Macro Development (Manual and with MacroPack)
-- HTML Application (HTA) Attacks
+	- HTML Application (HTA) Attacks (with MSFvenom)
+- Delivery and Execution
-- File Smuggling with HTML and JavaScript
+	- File Smuggling with HTML and JavaScript (with MSFvenom)
+	- Initial Access via Spear Phishing Attachment (with MSFvenom)
+	- Client-Side Black-Box Penetration Test (with Nmap, MSFvenom, Metasploit)
+- Browser Attacks
 	- Browser-Based Attacks (with BeEF)

 ### Prerequisites